-- Brightness measurement with brightness regulation - Switch outputs for the measured value.
+- Brightness measurement with brightness regulation - Motion detection - Switching outputs for all measured values.
 Threshold values can be adjusted per parameter or via communication objects - 8 AND and 8 OR logic gates, each with 4 inputs.
 All switching events as well as 16 logic inputs in the form of communications objects can be used as inputs for the logic gates.
 The output of each gate can be configured optionally as 1bit or 2 x 8-bit - 8 multi-function modules (computers) for changing the input data by calculations, by querying a condition or by converting the data point type